Expired Rescue Inhalers: The Unintended Experiment

 How long after an expiration date can you use an inhaler?

 This is a question best left to your pharmacist or other healthcare provider.
-But, general guidance states it's probably okay to use them if they're within 12 months of their expiry date.
+However, general guidance suggests it's likely acceptable to use them if they're within 12 months of their expiry date.

-Now...I cannot say the fact that I even possess in-date inhalers is intentional.
+Now...I cannot say that the fact that I even possess in-date inhalers is intentional.
 It was not.
-My doctor, however, has faxed refills in, and they have just filled them rather than filed them, which means, hello fresh Ventolin!
+My doctor, however, has faxed refills, and they have just filled them rather than filed them, which means… hello, fresh Ventolin!

 Do expired asthma inhalers work as well?

-I do not feel I have personally noticed a discernible difference in the efficacy of my inhalers myself after they are past the printed expiration date.
-Well, except maybe when they are, uh, a couple years old?
+I have not noticed a discernible difference in the efficacy of my inhalers myself after they are past the printed expiration date.
+Well, except maybe when they are, uh, a couple of years old?

-My everyday carry inhaler currently has a 10/2024 expiration, but I did notice while in a little flare the other day I was not bouncing back as well from Ventolin I was using from my basket at home, leading me to unbox a fresh inhaler, and yes, I have felt much better since swapping them out.
-I don't know for sure the expiry on the one I felt was not working as well, so I cannot say it wasn't 10/2022, putting it near its year past expiry.
-I also cannot say it was not a more recently expired one either.
+My everyday carry inhaler currently has a 10/2024 expiration.
+Still, I noticed that when I had a little flare the other day, I wasn't bouncing back as well from the Ventolin I had at home.
+This led me to unbox a fresh inhaler, and I have felt much better since swapping them out.
+I don't know the expiry date on the one that wasn't working well, so I can't confirm it was past its expiry in 2022.
+I also cannot say it was not a more recently expired asthma inhaler, either.

-I am sure my family doctor, Dr. Awesomesauce, will love this report when I see him - that I am just accidentally citizen - scienceing myself with old inhalers.
+I am sure my family doctor will love this report when I see him, as I've been inadvertently citizen-scienceing myself with old inhalers.
 Actually, he probably will.
-And then he will tell me when he last sent me 7 refills and I should just stop using the expired ones.
+And then he will tell me when he last sent me 7 refills, and I should just stop using the expired asthma inhalers.

 Which, yes, he's probably right, but then we wouldn't be here, now would we?

-Fortunately, the most recent rescue inhaler I unboxed is good til 2025...and it was October 26, 2023 when I unboxed it.
-Wow, what a concept, an inhaler with well over a year until its expiration date... not, uh, 3 years past!
+Fortunately, the most recent rescue inhaler I unboxed is good until 2025...and it was October 26, 2023, when I unboxed it.
+Wow, what a concept - an inhaler with a well-over-a-year expiration date... not 3 years past!

 Treatment results and side effects can vary from person to person.
 This treatment information is not meant to replace professional medical advice.
 Talk to your doctor about what to expect before starting and while taking any treatment.